safesit23/INT214-Statistics/workshop/05-Cleaning.md

 - Replace with range limit
 - Replace with other value based on domain knowledge

-We use function in dpylr to handling these case and using these function to help:
+We use function in dplyr to handling these case and using these function to help:

 - `replace(col, condition, replacement)`: Replace value with condition
 - `assert_all_are_in_closed_range(col, lower = l1, upper = u1)`: check in range of [l1,u1]